100 Days of Real Food

 Tex-Mex Corn Fritters and Black Bean Salad on 100 Days of Real Food

-Frozen produce is super nutritious since it’s picked at the peak of freshness, and it will also go easy on your wallet.
-Cascadian Farm is one of my go-to brands for frozen foods because I love their selection of one-ingredient organic fruits for smoothies, muffins, and pancakes and their veggies for dishes like this one.
+The frozen produce used in this recipe is super nutritious since it’s picked at the peak of freshness, and it will also go easy on your wallet.
 For more ideas on how to incorporate frozen fruits and veggies into your routine, check out my list of 8 ideas for inspiration.

 Tex-Mex Corn Fritters over Black Bean Salad